-Our company is built on a healthy balance between open source code and commercial IP.
+Our company is built on a healthy balance between free and open code and commercial IP.
 (See Shay's blog for more details.)
 Opening up X-Pack speeds up development and increases engagement across the entire community: everyone can contribute to, comment on, and inspect the code.

-We did not change the license of any of the Apache 2.0 code of Elasticsearch, Kibana, Beats, and Logstash — and we never will.
-We created a new X-Pack folder in each of these repositories that is licensed under the Elastic License, which allows for some derivative works and contribution.
+We created a new X-Pack folder in each of these repositories that is licensed under the Elastic License, which allows for some derivative works and contributions.

 Making this move eliminates the overhead and complexity of syncing separate GitHub repositories, speeds up build-test-release cycles, and it means that we have one place where everyone can create and track issues.